JonasSchaub/GlycosylationStatistics/README.md

 also ease the installation of required libraries, like the open-source cheminformatics software [RDKit](http://www.rdkit.org).

 ## Required datasets
-* COCONUT: To run the COCONUT-analysing tests, a MongoDB instance needs to be running on your platform and the COCONUT NP database imported to it.
+* **COCONUT**: To run the COCONUT-analysing tests, a MongoDB instance needs to be running on your platform and the COCONUT NP database imported to it.
 The respective MongoDB dump can be downloaded at [https://coconut.naturalproducts.net/download](https://coconut.naturalproducts.net/download).
 Please check and adjust the credentials for the connection to MongoDB in the code and adjust them if needed.
 One test method also analyses COCONUT in the form of an SDF.
-This file can also be obtained from the given webpage and needs to be placed in the <i>src\test\resources</i> directory.
+This file can also be obtained from the given webpage and needs to be placed in the <i>/src/test/resources/</i> directory.
-* ZINC15: A list of available ZINC15 subsets can be found [here](http://zinc15.docking.org/substances/subsets/).
+* **ZINC15**: A list of available ZINC15 subsets can be found [here](http://zinc15.docking.org/substances/subsets/).
 It is recommended to use the program [wget](https://www.gnu.org/software/wget/) to download the subsets.
 All subsets were downloaded as SMILES files.
-    * ZINC "for-sale": A part of the ZINC "for-sale" subset was downloaded for the published analyses and further reduced in size using the ZINC_for-sale_curation.py script located in the <i>Python_scripts_and_notebooks</i> directory.
+    * ZINC "for-sale": A part of the ZINC "for-sale" subset was downloaded for the published analyses and further reduced in size using the <i>ZINC_for-sale_curation.py</i> script located in the <i>/Python_scripts_and_notebooks/</i> directory.
       One test method curates the dataset further.
 After this is done, the curated datasets needs to be placed in the
-      <i>src\test\resources</i> directory for it to be analysed by other test methods.
+      <i>/src/test/resources/</i> directory for it to be analysed by other test methods.
     * ZINC "in-vitro": One test method curates the dataset.
 After this is done, the curated datasets needs to be placed in the
-      <i>src\test\resources</i> directory for it to be analysed by other test methods.
+      <i>/src/test/resources/</i> directory for it to be analysed by other test methods.
-    * ZINC "biogenic": The ZINC "biogenic" dataset needs to be placed in the <i>src\test\resources</i> directory to be used for the curation of the other datasets.
+    * ZINC "biogenic": The ZINC "biogenic" dataset needs to be placed in the <i>/src/test/resources/</i> directory to be used for the curation of the other datasets.
-* Manually curated review of bacterial natural products sugar moieties:
-* ChEMBL:
-* DrugBank:
+* **Manually curated review of bacterial natural products sugar moieties**: Two of the test methods do a substructure search in COCONUT for sugar moieties reported in bacterial natural products, manually curated by [Elshahawi et al.](https://doi.org/10.1039/C4CS00426D).
+This dataset is already supplied in this repository in the
+  <i>/src/test/resources/</i> directory.
+* **ChEMBL**: The ChEMBL 28 database is curated in one test method and analysed for glycosidic moieties in another.
+To run the curation test, the dataset has to be placed in the <i>/src/test/resources/</i> directory as an SDF.
+After curation, the curated dataset has to be placed in the same directory.
+* **DrugBank**: The DrugBank "all structures" database is curated in one test method and analysed for glycosidic moieties in another.
+To run the curation test, the dataset has to be placed in the <i>/src/test/resources/</i> directory as an SDF.
+After curation, the curated dataset has to be placed in the same directory.

 ## Dependencies
 * Java Development Kit (JDK) version 11